Privacy policy

 Twitter

-Administration, financial accounting, office organization, contact management
+Administration, financial accounting, office organisation, contact management

-Provision of our statutory and business services
+Provision of our statutory and business-related services

 Data protection information in the application process

-We process applicant data and applicant data only for the purpose of and within the scope of the application process in accordance with the statutory requirements.
-The processing of applicant data and applicant data is carried out for the fulfillment of our (pre)contractual obligations in the context of the application procedure in accordance with Art.
+We process the applicant data only for the purpose and within the scope of the application procedure in accordance with the legal requirements.
+The processing of applicant data is carried out to fulfil our (pre-)contractual obligations in the context of the application procedure within the meaning of Art.
 6 para.
 1 lit. b.
-DSGVO Art.
+GDPR Art.
 6 para.
 1 lit. f.
-DSGVO insofar as the data processing becomes necessary for us, e.g. within the scope of legal procedures, and additionally § 26 BDSG).
+GDPR if the data processing becomes necessary for us, e.g. in the context of legal proceedings and additionally § 26 BDSG).

-Contact
+Contact us

 Newsletter